harness-community/feature-flag-relay-proxy/README.md

 `test` helpful scripts for testing the proxy

+`.harness` a harness pipeline that tests all these configurations

 # general guidance

 the three things you will need to deploy the relay proxy:

-- a harness api key with project viewer for the projects in which the proxy will cover
+- ADMIN_SERVICE_TOKEN: a harness api key with project viewer for the projects in which the proxy will cover
-  - a single relay proxy instance can cover any combination of projects under a single organization
+  - a single relay proxy instance can cover any combination of projects under a single organization, so an org view key is reccomended
-- server sdk keys for each environment you want the proxy to allow connections for
+- API_KEYS: server sdk keys for each environment you want the proxy to allow connections for
+  - when using multiple sdk keys, seperate them with a comma

 # further documentation